United Thank Offering 2020 Annual Grants Application deadline March 6, 2020

-Potential applicants for the 2020 United Thank Offering (UTO) Annual Grants are invited to participate in an informational webinar offered by the UTO board on October 15, 2019 at noon and 8:00 pm Eastern and again on January 14, 2020 at the same times.
+The United Thank Offering (UTO) board of directors is pleased to announce the availability of their 2020 United Thank Offering Annual Grants.
 These grants are awarded for projects in The Episcopal Church and throughout the Anglican Communion, each year with a different focus.
 For 2020, the focus is Bless: Share faith, practice generosity and compassion, and proclaim the Good News of God in Christ with hope and humility.

 The United Thank Offering was founded to support innovative mission and ministry in The Episcopal Church and to promote thankfulness and mission in the whole Church.
 100% of thank offerings given to UTO are granted the following year.
 These awards have supported everything from staff positions, conferences, creation of educational resources, and contributing to building projects.